Free Consultation (800) 900-9393

 What Happens if You Have No Insurance but the Other Driver Was at Fault?

-Picture of a car accident representing an uninsured driver getting hit by an insured driver
+uninsured driver hit by insured driver

 Being involved in a car accident without insurance, yet not at fault, places you in a unique legal situation.
 Even without insurance, the fault is a critical factor, and you might be able to claim compensation for damages caused by the at-fault driver.
 This includes medical expenses, vehicle repairs, lost earnings, and even pain and suffering.
 However, the lack of mandatory auto insurance may lead to penalties despite your entitlement to seek damages from the responsible driver’s insurance for the accident.
 This guide, authored by Kevin Crockett of the Text Kevin Accident Attorneys, goes into what you should know and do in these circumstances.